 For example …

-Let’s take a typical daycare center that might have a capacity of say 50 kids.
-That means that even if you’re in a neighborhood with only about 2,000 kids, that still leaves room for a few daycare centers to run successfully at capacity assuming you estimate about 20-30% of kids will use daycare in your neighborhood).
+Let’s take a typical daycare center that might have a capacity 50 kids.
+If it’s in a neighborhood with only 2,000 kids, that still leaves room for a few daycare centers to run successfully (assuming you estimate about 20-30% of kids will use daycare in your neighborhood).

-Tips for choosing your new daycare center location …
+Tips for choosing your new daycare center location

-Let the light in …
+Let the light in

 Another thing that you need to consider is natural light.
 Check with your daycare licensing representatives about the natural light requirement.
 If you’re sandwiched between buildings, ask about skylights.

 Don’t just look at one location or building and make an offer.
 Consider a few, even some you’re only mildly interested in.
 Weigh options and consider important things like the price-per-square-foot and always have an architect who is familiar with daycare requirements review the space prior to signing a lease or a purchase.

 Price-per-square-foot: the key to unlocking your daycare empire

 When looking at leasing commercial real estate you’ll often be quoted a price per square foot by an agent.
 That’s all good and well for the agents, but what does that mean for you?

 Here’s how it actually works: